peter4549/Android-1/Coroutines/Coroutines on Android.md

 > A CoroutineScope keeps track of all your coroutines, and it can cancel all of the coroutines started in it.

 #### Starting new coroutines
-1. [**launch**]() [launch]()builder will start a new coroutine that is “fire and forget” — that means it won’t return the result to the caller.
+1. [**launch**](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) builder will start a new coroutine that is “fire and forget” — that means it won’t return the result to the caller.
-2. async builder will start a new coroutine, and it allows you to return a result with a suspend function called `await`.
+2. [**async**](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) builder will start a new coroutine, and it allows you to return a result with a suspend function called `await`.